Participant-Directed Services

 Whom may I hire as my employee?

 You may hire friends, neighbors, some provider agencies and certain family members.
 Employees must be at least 18 years old and submit to a criminal background check.
-The support broker will assist with hiring and training employees.
+The PDS case manager will assist with hiring and training employees.

 How will my employees be paid?